Static Analysis (SAST) & Building Your Own Rules

 The “False Positive” Dilemma

-1. False Positive: The tool flags code as vulnerable, but it’s actually safe.
-This causes “alert fatigue”.
+- False Positive: The tool flags code as vulnerable, but it’s actually safe.
+This causes “alert fatigue.”

 Pro Tip: Don’t aim for zero warnings immediately.
-Configure your tools to filter by “Severity” or specific vulnerability categories first.
+Configure your tools to filter by “Severity” or specific vulnerability categories (like OWASP Top 10) first.

 Code in Action: What the Scanner Sees

-Let’s look at two common patterns that static analysis tools (like SonarQube, SpotBugs, or Coverity) excel at finding.
+Let’s look at two common patterns that tools like SonarQube, SpotBugs, or Coverity excel at finding.

 1. The Resource Leak (Availability / DoS Risk)